The New Neverland: In Storybrooke

 It turns out that Pan (as Henry) needs Regina to protect him due to the protection spell.
 When Emma tells Regina something's off with Henry, Regina replies that Emma forgets that Regina had 10 years of soothing him.
 Regina then takes "Henry" to the Vault, where he sees a sleeping potion and uses it on her.
 Emma suspects Pan is using the Shadow from inside the box, so she convinces Gold to release the box by taking it outside the line of Storybrooke, in a world with no magic.
 As Emma crosses the line, as she is the only one not affected by the curse, Gold opens the box and Peter Pan (who is actually Henry) suddenly appears and looks confused, calling Emma "mom".
-As Mary Margaret, David and Belle witness this, Emma holds him off with a gun but Gold insists she shoot him, until Emma asks "Pan" to tell her something only Henry would know, then convinces everyone when he tells her that they first connected in "his castle," and Emma believes him.
+As Mary Margaret, David and Belle witness this, Emma holds him off with a gun but Gold insists she shoot him, until Emma asks "Pan" to tell her something only Henry would know, then convinces everyone when he tells her that they first connected in "his castle," and that she gave him up because it was “his best chance”.
+Emma believes him.
 As everyone hugs the "Real Henry," Gold apologizes for doubting him.
 The individuals then join Hook, Neal and Tinker Bell at the Vault, where after Gold pries open the door, they find Regina on the floor and Gold revives her.
 As Regina embraces the "Real Henry" after they hugged, Gold discovers that Pan has stolen the scroll that contained the Curse that brought everyone to Storybrooke, except this time there's nothing that even Regina and Emma can do.
 And as "Henry" and Felix look over the entire town, Pan reveals that once they enact the Curse, the residents will once again lose their memories and that Pan will turn Storybrooke into "the new Neverland."

 Reception

 Ratings

-After two weeks of declining numbers from the previous outings, this installment posted an increase this time around, scoring a 2.1/5 among 18-49s with 6.94 million viewers tuning in.
+After two weeks of declining numbers from the previous outings, this installment posted an increase in viewership, scoring a 2.1/5 among 18-49s with 6.94 million viewers tuning in.
 The show placed third in its timeslot and seventh for the night.
 This episode is the most-watched episode since the episode "Ariel," which delivered 7.55 million viewers.